Northx5/currency-converter/README.md

 This app is a simple currency converter.
 It uses Vue 3, Pinia for store management, Vite for bundling, SCSS preprosessor, Cypress for E2E testing.

-Router dynamically imports routes for performance.
+Router dynamically imports routes for improving performance.

 CurrencyConverter.cy.js under cypress > e2e is a test checking if form elements exist.